kaffeebrauer/BddfyTemplate/README.md

   - NUnit (https://www.nuget.org/packages/NUnit/)

 Instruction
-  - Download the VSIX under the dist folder
+  - Download the VSIX under the dist folder.
-  - Double-click on the downloaded VSIX file to install the extension
+  - Double-click on the downloaded VSIX file to install the extension.
-  - Restart Visual Studio
+  - Restart Visual Studio.
-  - Do you add a new item on a project
+  - Do you add a new item on a project.
-  - Item should appear under Visual C# items with name 'Bddfy Unit Test Template'
+  - Item should appear under Visual C# items with name 'Bddfy Unit Test Template'.